-This Notice to Lessees and Operators (NTL) provides guidance on evaluating and managing wells that have casing pressure and supersedes the Letter to Lessees and Operators (LTL) titled Policy Concerning Sustained Casing Pressure, dated January 13, 1994, and NTL No. 2005-G09, Static Casing Pressure Less than 100 psig, effective June 1, 2005.
-The policy changes set forth in this NTL significantly reduce the paperwork burden concerning the reporting of casing pressure conditions, the number of departure requests, and the frequency of casing pressure diagnostic testing.
+This Notice to Lessees and Operators (NTL) supersedes NTL No. 2003-P07.

+This NTL provides guidance on evaluating and managing wells that have casing pressure.
+The policy changes set forth in this NTL reduce the paperwork burden concerning the reporting of casing pressure conditions, the number of departure requests, and the frequency of casing pressure diagnostic testing.
+On page 5, it provides guidance on handling the transition from the previous NTL to this NTL.